kinnala/scikit-fem/docs/listofexamples.rst

    from docs.examples.ex22 import visualize visualize()

-See the `source code of Example 22 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex22.py>`_ for more information.
+See the source code of :exlink:`22` for more information.

 Example 37: Mixed Poisson equation
 ----------------------------------